Databases - FAQsWhat is a Database?

 PrimoSearch searches those databases, but also shows which books, journals, DVDs and other items we have on our shelves in the library.

-How do I know which print journals Avondale College subscribes to?
+How do I know which print journals Avondale University subscribes to?

 Use PrimoSearch and search for the name of the journal.
 It will give you the location (call number) of the journal, and the issues held.